Science writing faculty

 Peter Aldhous, Ph.D., Lecturer (Policy and Investigative Reporting).
-Contributor to MATTER and Medium.
+Science reporter, BuzzFeed (starting February 2015).
 Peter got his start in journalism in 1989 as a reporter for Nature, then fresh from a Ph.D. in animal behavior.
 Subsequent roles included European correspondent for Science, news editor with New Scientist, and chief news & features editor with Nature.
 After moving to California in 2005, he spent eight years as New Scientist's San Francisco bureau chief.
 Peter's main interests lie in the biological and social sciences, from genetics and stem cells, through ecology and conservation, to psychology and psychiatry.
 He is a keen roving correspondent, having reported from countries including Cameroon, Cambodia, China, Indonesia, Mexico, Russia, and Vietnam.
 His articles have won awards from the Association of British Science Writers, the Association of Health Care Journalists, the U.K. Guild of Health Writers, and the Wistar Institute.
 He also teaches data visualization at the Graduate School of Journalism at the University of California, Berkeley.

 Marc DesJardins, B.A., Lecturer (Writing and Editing Workshop).
 Features editor, Santa Cruz Sentinel.
 Marc has been a reporter, editor and copy editor at community newspapers for more than 15 years.
 He has shared in numerous California Newspaper Publishers Association awards for spot news and writing, among others, including a 2012 first-place award for general excellence to the Sentinel for the Food & Wine section, which DesJardins edits.